 HANDLING PROBLEM BEHAVIOR & MISTAKES: HUMANS AND ANIMALS

 Both humans and animals make mistakes.
-Humans and animals have behaviors that don’t always fit in with what’s expected or what works.
-Come learn with Ken about his systematic process and proven positive approach tackling the problems we encounter with animals and students.
+Humans and animals have behaviors that don't always fit in with what’s expected or what works.
+Come learn with Ken about his systematic process and proven positive approach tackling the problem behaviors we encounter with animals and students.
 Breathe easier, live longer, be safer, and bring more joy into the lives of the animals and people in our lives.

 Seminar Focus & Curriculum

 As a consultant, Ken is called upon to resolve training challenges frequently.
 These challenges have ranged from problematic zoo animals and difficult working dogs to the more common pet challenges.
 In every case, he utilizes a problem-solving flow chart or matrix that guides him and his clients to an effective solution.
 He will share that process with participants and use one or two cases studies to demonstrate how to use the tool effectively.

 Aggression is a constant concern for trainers of domestic and exotic animals, as it is a natural part of all animals’ repertoires.
 This part of the seminar focuses on an exploration of the various popular aggression-treatment plans, their specific effectiveness, and the underlying science behind each of them.
 Ken will then share the step-by-step strategies and techniques he uses for reducing aggression.